Small Business Term Loans and Pros & Cons

 Short-Term Loan Cons

-- Cost: You’re probably looking at a higher APR and more fees than a longer-term loan.
-It’s very important for small business owners to calculate the true cost of a loan, including fees.
+- Cost: You’re probably looking at higher interest rates and more fees than a longer-term loan.
+It’s very important for small business owners to calculate the true cost of a business loan, including fees.
 Predatory lenders tend to be tricky when presenting costs.
 The best way to find the true cost of a loan is with the Loan Constant.
 It’s an easy way to discover how much you’ll pay for the money you’re borrowing.

 - Risk of debt trap: According to NerdWallet, the speed and ease of short-term business loans can become addictive, as business owners might be enticed to refinance and roll over the debt into a new loan.
 Repeat refinancing is a common issue with funding like merchant cash advances.
 Business debt consolidation with a low-cost long-term loan is a great solution if you find yourself in debt trap trouble.

 - Frequent payments: Daily or weekly payments on a short-term loan are common.
 The payments might be smaller but more difficult to make if you have unsteady cash flow.
 SmartBiz customer Terry Trumbull, took out a short-term loan that required daily payments 25 days a month.
 “That really hurt my cash flow and it wasn’t helpful in reaching my overall financial goals,” he said.
 Trumbull ended up taking out an SBA loan with low rates and long terms.
 He’s now growing his business and saving money.

 Generally, long-term debt refers to any financial obligations that extend beyond a 12-month period or beyond the current business year or operating cycle.
 When your business is looking to expand or make a large investment, a long-term business loan is the way to go.
 Here are the pros and cons of long-term debt.